Jeff Streeter: ARCA Racing Series

-Streeter made his debut in the ARCA Bondo/Mar-Hyde Series in 1997 at Atlanta Motor Speedway, starting 11th and finishing 15th in a family-owned car.
+Streeter made his debut in the ARCA Bondo/Mar-Hyde Series in 1997 at Atlanta Motor Speedway, starting eleventh and finishing fifteenth in a family-owned car.
 He would return to the series for the next race at Salem Speedway, qualifying a career best 8th place in the 31-car field and finishing a then-career best 13th place in the race.
 His career best finish in the series would occur just over a month later at Pocono Raceway, when he finished 9th.
-After competing in 10 of the first 11 races, Streeter's 1997 ARCA season came to an end halfway through the season due to a lack of funding.
+After competing in ten of the first eleven races, Streeter's 1997 ARCA season came to an end halfway through the season due to a lack of funding.
 He finished the season with one top ten finish, an average finish of 17.1, and ranked 25th in the final point standings.

 After spending a season in the NASCAR Winston West Series, Streeter returned to ARCA two seasons later in 1999, where he and his family-owned team competed sparingly for three seasons.
 The team wound up failing to qualify in the majority of their attempts in this time period, making the field in just four of their nine attempts between 1999 and 2001.
-He earned just one top 20 start and finish in these four races, both of which occurred at Salem Speedway (the site of his best career ARCA start) in 2000, when he started 19th and finished 18th.
+He earned just one top-twenty start and finish in these four races, both of which occurred at Salem Speedway (the site of his best career ARCA start) in 2000, when he started nineteenth and finished eighteenth.

-His final ARCA appearance came a year later in the inaugural race at the newly opened Nashville Superspeedway.
-He qualified in last place and lasted just 13 laps before retiring from the event, finishing in 32nd place.
+Streeter's final ARCA appearance came a year later in the inaugural race at the newly opened Nashville Superspeedway.
+He qualified in last place and lasted just thirteen laps before retiring from the event, finishing in 32nd place.

 Winston West Series

 Streeter and his family-owned team moved over to NASCAR in 1997, competing in the regional Winston West Series between 1997 and 1998.
-After his 1997 ARCA season came to an early end, Streeter made his Winston West debut later that year at Las Vegas Motor Speedway, but would finish 36th in the 40-car field after lasting just 13 laps.
+After his 1997 ARCA season came to an early end, Streeter made his Winston West debut later that year at Las Vegas Motor Speedway, but would finish 36th in the 40-car field after lasting just thirteen laps.

-After missing the first two races the following season, Streeter and his team were able to run the final 12 races of the 1998 season after picking up sponsorship from D&H Auto Body.
-Although the team didn't pick up any top ten finishes, Streeter did manage to finish in the top-16 six times during the season, including a best finish of 11th place at Altamont Motorsports Park.
+After missing the first two races the following season, Streeter and his team were able to run the final twelve races of the 1998 season after picking up sponsorship from D&H Auto Body.
+Although the team didn't pick up any top ten finishes, Streeter did manage to finish in the top-sixteen six times during the season, including a best finish of eleventh place at Altamont Motorsports Park.
 Despite no top tens or lead lap finishes, Streeter was running at the finish in all but one of his starts and finished 15th in the point standings.

 Streeter made one final attempt in the series in 1999, failing to qualifying for the season opener at Tucson Speedway.